Homeless man denied room at Detroit hotel despite having money to pay

 Last night, Rico was one of them.

-With donations gathered on Facebook, Chappelle gathered enough money to rent him a room at this Baymont Inn and Suites on Jefferson in Detroit.
+With donations gathered on Facebook, Chappelle gathered enough money to rent him a room at a Baymont Inn and Suites on Jefferson in Detroit.

 But he hit a snag.

 "Everything was fine until I mentioned it was a homeless man.
-She made the comment we don’t rent to those people," said Chapelle.
+She made the comment we don’t rent to those people," Chappelle said.

 He declined an on camera interview but did come out to greet the two men with an apology.